Cool California weather keeps winemakers waiting

 After paying more for grapes, producers of those wines "are going to have less of a desire to sell it at that price," Fredricks said.

-The Chardonnay harvest has been light, but the winery has more Sangiovese than ever before, said Rich.
+The Chardonnay harvest has been light, but the winery has more Sangiovese than ever before, said Frank.

 Despite the smaller harvest, Frank Family Vineyards' winemaker Todd Graff said he is increasing production 50 percent to 60,000 cases to meet what he sees as rising demand.